Autos power acceleration in European shares

 "Investors should focus on companies with strong market positions, good business models, strong balance sheets and plenty of cash flow generation.
 We like some companies in the pharma sector that still have very large net cash positions," said Felicity Smith, fund manager at Bedlam Asset Management.

-Credit Suisse said it had screened for stocks with superior cash generation ability, strong balance sheets and attractive yields for its High and Sustainable Dividend Yield Basket that included Aegis AEGS.L, AstraZeneca (AZN.L), BAE Systems (BAES.L), Thomas Cook (TCG.L) and WPP (WPP.L).
+Credit Suisse said it had screened for stocks with superior cash generation ability, strong balance sheets and attractive yields for its High and Sustainable Dividend Yield Basket that included Aegis, AstraZeneca, BAE Systems , Thomas Cook and WPP.

 (Editing by David Hulmes)